rabidaudio/synthesizer/presentation/src/slides.md

 ### Demo 1

+I have here a Moog Werkstatt.
+It's an open-source hackable synthesizer.

 First we use an oscillator to make a wave.
 We can control the frequency, and the shape (square vs. saw).
 Then we pass it through a filter, were we can control more of the shape by cutting off higher harmonics or even adding more.
 Finally we pass it through an amplifier to control the loudness.

 Filter cutoff is wah sound for guitarists in the room

+So the nice thing is all of these are modules

 ---